Try Eddy

 The map you draw is the process people run

-Eddy's visual builder turns tacit process knowledge into a shared, executable graph — stages, roles, conditions, and handoff paths, all visible on a single canvas.
+Eddy's visual builder turns tacit process knowledge into a shared, executable graph.
+Stages, roles, conditions, and handoff paths are all visible on a single canvas.
+Mapping makes responsibilities visible and exposes ambiguity before the process runs.
 Because the map IS what people run, it never drifts from reality.
 Change the map, and the next run follows the new version.

 Execute